Pratt, Kansas: Highways

 Pratt is served by U.S. Route 54, U.S. Route 400, and U.S. Route 281.
 It is also served by K-61.

 Bus

 Bus service is provided daily eastward to Wichita and westward to Pueblo, Colorado by BeeLine Express (subcontractor of Greyhound Lines).

-In popular media

-Theodore Bagwell lies low in a Pratt bar in "The Killing Box", an episode of the television series Prison Break.

-In Stephen King's The Stand, Nick Andros and Tom Cullen meet the promiscuous, ultimately vicious Julie Lawry at Pratt.
+Railways

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Pratt on a line from Wichita.
+Dedicated passenger service was provided until at least 1926, while mixed trains continued until at least 1961.